 Studio 7 broadcasts seven days a week at 7 p.m.
 Zimbabwe time, in Shona and Ndebele.
 Each language program runs for 30-minutes.

 In addition, Studio 7 airs Livetalk, a 60-minute call-in Radio-on-TV (simulcast) talk show, Monday through Friday.
-Livetalk is a critical platform of engagement that allows Zimbabweans, in country and in the diaspora, to present their views on developments taking place in their country and elsewhere.
+Livetalk is a critical platform of engagement that allows Zimbabweans in country and in the diaspora to air their views on developments taking place in Zimbabwe and elsewhere.
 In addition, the program aims to enlighten citizens on critical issues by engaging experts, non-state actors, politicians and government officials.
 Livetalk is accessible to everyone on the website, Youtube and Facebook.
-All Studio 7 programs can be heard live or on-demand over the phone (Audio Now) for listeners in South Africa, the UK, and North America, and on Soundcloud.
+All Studio 7 programs can be heard live or on-demand over the phone (Audio Now) for listeners in South Africa, the UK, and North America, and Soundcloud.